 T.J.
 Warren joined an exclusive club when he scored 53 points against Philadelphia on Aug.
 1, 2020.
-It’s a 51-year-old group for which only seven Pacers have gained admittance, three from the franchise’s seasons in the ABA and four in the NBA.
+It’s a group for which only seven Pacers have earned admittance, three from the franchise’s seasons in the ABA and four in the NBA.
 And if we are to judge people by the company they keep, it offers an intriguing look at the future of Warren’s career.

 Still, you get the point about getting 50 of them.